Joy0805/CS634_Final_Project/README.md

 ## Step 2 - Visualization of the overall information about chest radiographs
 - Count the number of pneumonia areas in each pneumonia sample
+  - Most patients had 2 pneumonia areas.
 - Draw heatmap of all pneumonia areas
+  - X was the upper-left horizontal coordinate of the bounded area, y was the upper-left vertical coordinate of the bounded area, and w, h refer to width and height of the opacity.
+So the areas were bounded in horizontal coordinate x to x+w and vertical coordinate y to y+h.
+The brighter color in the heatmap meaned the more overlapped area in the dicom.
 - Draw histgram about height and width of all pneumonia areas
+  - The two graphs showed the distribution of height and width of the pneumonia area.

 ## Step 3 - Create class generator
 - Define basic information of each image file